TV3 (Latvian TV channel)

 TV3 Latvia (TV3 Latvija) is a Latvian commercial television channel targeted at a Latvian language audience owned by All Media Baltics, a company owned by investment firm Providence Equity Partners.

 History

-TV3 was launched in 1998, but did not receive a terrestrial license until 2001.
+TV3 was launched in 19 September 1998 replacing 31.
+Kanāls, but did not receive a terrestrial license until 2001.
 The channel has since increased its viewing share to become the most popular channel in Latvia as of September 2007, surpassing its then-closest rival LNT.

 Until 2013, there was a free terrestrial TV channel, since 2014 it became a paid channel, terrestrial TV.
 Initially, it was planned to leave the free channel, already in 2012, but the media regulator forbade it.
 Changes took place along with LNT.